fenglinglwb/EDT/README.md

       - SR: Div2K, Flickr2K.
       - Denoising: Div2K, Flickr2K, BSD500 and WED, short for D4.
       - Deraining: RAIN100L, RAIN100H.
    - Note.
 We only provide pre-trained and fine-tuned models for deraining since RAIN100 dataests only contain hundreds of low-resolution images (insufficient to train transformers).
-Especially, pre-trained models obtain better performance than fine-tuned ones.
-Thus, we report the evaluation results of pre-trained models in the paper.
+Especially, we notice that the pre-trained model 'DRlshs\_EDTB\_ImageNet200K' obtains the best performance.
+Thus, we report its evaluation results in the paper.
    <br />
    <table>
    <thead>